-- You can spend the PDB on any activities that aim to work on sustainable employability.
-For example, the PDB can also be used for an employability scan or other internal or external activities that contribute to this aim. - You can also use the PDB to seek financial advice on how financially fit you are, using a preferred supplier that the employer has selected for this purpose.
+You can spend the PDB on any activities that aim to work on sustainable employability.
+For example, the PDB can also be used for an employability

-- You can save the budget for up to three years. - The spending options of the PDB cannot be limited at company leve
+- scan or other internal or external activities that contribute to this aim. - You can also use the PDB to seek financial advice on how financially fit you are, using a preferred supplier that the employer has selected for this purpose. - Depending on applicable tax regulations, your employer will deduct the compensation for the costs you make from your PDB budget as either taxed or untaxed deductions.. - The spending options of the PDB cannot be limited at company leve